Why I decided to use an organic UV Filter

 Transparency and Continuous Improvement

 We recognise that no single solution is perfect.
 I am committed to ongoing research and development to find better solutions in the future and have my finger on the latest research.
-I see the need of different type of sunscreen products and am committed to investing.
+I see the need for different types of sunscreen products and am committed to investing.
 Our sunscreen is just one piece of your larger sun protection strategy.
 Sun-protective clothing, seeking shade, sun hats, sunglasses and limiting sun exposure are all crucial.
 It’s a commitment to continual adaptation and responsiveness, aiming for the optimal balance between efficacy, inclusivity, and environmental consciousness.

 This journey is about finding better solutions, together.
 And we are grateful you are taking this journey with us.
 THANK YOU!